6 Simple Habits That Make a Financial Difference

 1. Always Shop With a List

-Whether going to a physical store or shopping online, always make a list and don’t buy anything that isn’t on your list.
-Sure, you’ll always come across some bargains when shopping that you didn’t plan for, but limit these non-list purchases to necessities.
+Whether shopping in a physical store or online, always make a list and stick to it, avoiding items not on your list.
+You’ll often come across unexpected bargains when shopping, but limit these unplanned purchases to essentials.

 The simple act of making a list means you have to take a few minutes to think about how you’re going to spend your money.
 It means spending a few minutes planning — planning what you need, what you’re going to buy, and what you’re going to spend.